Vermintide-Analytics/ModUpdateChecker/README.md

 2. Place the executable and unzip the batch scripts to the same folder as Vermintide Mod Builder (VMB).
 3. Run one of those scripts the same way you would the original `_Upload Mod` scripts.

+If you think the tool has incorrectly modified your files, you can find backups in the `MUC_Backups` folder next to the executable.
+You will find your original un-modified lua there, and you can also see what code was actually uploaded by looking at the `_MODIFIED` files.

 ## Details
 `EnableModUpdateChecker.exe` is meant to be used along with VMB.
 This is accomplished with the included batch files, but you can also write your own scripts following the steps below.